 Overall, Vorick feels that the fork was a success, estimating that 87% of the network’s computing power is accounted for by community members, “The hashrate is much much more decentralized than before the fork.”

-Sia solves a very real problem which was in urgent need of a decentralized solution.
+Sia solves a very real problem that was in urgent need of a decentralized solution.
 Now, with all the drama of the hard fork behind them, the Sia team can focus completely on innovating and fine-tuning their product.
 The project is built on solid tokenomics and principles and has a bright future ahead of it.